Skandinaviske/OnosAuTest/README.md

 How to setup the environment and run the test script with 1 node?

 ### On the compute Canada cloud
-1. First check if you have ssh key in ~/.ssh, if you don't have one, please generate by using the following command:
+1. First check if you have ssh key in ~/.ssh, if you don't have one, please generate it by using the following command:

 `ssh-keygen -t rsa -m PEM`